 We’ve been hard at work putting this all together, and if you’re still reading and leaning in, we think this is for you!

 AND… we want to make it easy to say yes and tap into these teachings that have transformed both coaches and clients alike.
 So you’re invited to try the class out for 2 full weeks.
 If you don’t feel like you’re getting what you paid for, or you just don’t enjoy this path, you’ll receive a full refund.

 |Brett is a true expert in this area, and a thoughtful, generous instructor willing to share his expertise.|

 |Brett has a mastery of mindfulness and somatic inquiry that is quite staggering.
 He has a delightful teaching style that invites students to explore their experience and connect with the material on many levels.|

 Brett has such a generous heart, in particular with sharing his experience and knowledge.
 Brett consistently shows up with an overflowing cup for his students and gently supports them by seeing their blind spots as a coach, and then modeling ways they can be more effective.

 Q: When are the dates and times?

-A: The class next cohort is scheduled to begin Feb 21st h and will meet at 10am PST every Tues for 8 weeks.
+A: The class next cohort is scheduled to begin on Tues Sept 26th and will meet at 10AM PST every week for 8 weeks.

 Q: Who should attend the class?